 What does this mean?
 CREDIBILITY.
 Would you like to interview for English teaching jobs with ease?
 Would you like your certificate to speak for itself?
 Would you want the hiring school to regard you as better qualified than the others because of your certification?

-Your Trinity College CertTESOL course includes teaching practice classes given to non-English speakers at different language ability levels.
+Your Trinity College CertTESOL course includes teaching practice classes to non-English speakers at different language ability levels.

-An accredited TESOL TEFL certificate qualification gained through a face-to-face course that includes real teaching practice and is quality controlled by an external moderator is the most attractive to language school hiring managers.
+An accredited TESOL TEFL certificate qualification gained through a face-to-face course that includes teaching practice and is quality controlled by an external moderator is the most attractive to language school hiring managers.

 You must also consider whether it would be better if you took an online course to have your certificate before you arrive and get a job faster.